lfaucheux/PyLUCCBA/README.md

 ### A note on the carbon profitability payback period

 Actually, it looks like extending the horizon of the project may be a good idea to see whether one of the two temporal profiles – shown above – exhibit positive values over the long run.
-Put differently, let's vizualize *when* the project exhibits positive carbon profitabilities for each annualization approach.
+Put differently, let's vizualize *when* the project exhibits positive carbon profitabilities (CP) for each annualization approach.

-•	*NB1: the project horizon must be long enough for such the payback period to exist.
-Hence the extension from 20 years to 50 years that is configured below.*
+•	*NB1: the project horizon must be long enough for such a payback period to exist.
+Hence the extension from 20 to 50 years configured below.*

 •	*NB2: given that cultivation and its associated flows of emission generally – depending on the type of final land use – finish before the end of the project, projects' last years are structurally more environment-friendly, which increases projects' carbon profitabilities, in some cases to such an extent that these last years actually become the payback period, hence the NB1*.

     >>> cba._clear_caches()    # we clear the cache of our instance since we are going to change a calculation parameter.
-    GlobalWarmingPotential          # the tool enumerates the caches that have been cleaned.
+    GlobalWarmingPotential     # the tool enumerates objects whose cache have been cleaned.
     OutputFlows
     CarbonAndCo2FlowsAnnualizer
     LandSurfaceFlows